 Last on the list of New Jersey online colleges and universities is Centenary University.
 There are three bachelor’s programs to choose from: accounting, business studies, and professional studies.
-The business studies degree covers the basics of business, while the accounting degree focuses more on the financial side of business.
+The business studies degree covers the basics of business, while the accounting degree focuses more on the financial side of the business.
 The professional studies degree focuses on soft skills, such as you would find in a liberal arts program.

 The School of Professional Studies at Centenary University allows students the flexibility of choosing whether to complete their courses online or not, whether to accelerate, and whether to pursue one or more concentrations within their degree programs.
 The school is committed to developing critical thinking skills and producing students who take action and get things done.
-Centenary was founded by the United Methodist Church and values service to others as a key component of a quality education.
+Centenary was founded by the United Methodist Church and values service to others as a key component of quality education.
 Centenary’s classes are small enough to foster relationships that help students succeed.

 Number of Online Programs: 3

 What is the Value of Online Colleges in New Jersey?

 A degree opens up opportunities for a much higher earning potential.
 In fact, on average, a college graduate earns a million dollars more over the course of a lifetime.
 This is incredibly appealing to individuals, but not everyone is capable of earning a degree.
 However, online colleges in NJ can make earning a degree possible for working adults, nontraditional students, and rural residents.

 For working individuals, New Jersey online colleges offer a schedule that works around a person’s work schedule since he or she can attend school whenever he or she has time.
 This means that a pupil may complete their studies before or after work, and there isn’t a set schedule a student has to adhere to.